 Survivors: The Ultimate Warriors

 Wow, what a show.
 From the opening bell, we were met with the charisma of the legendary Dusty Rhodes.
 An opener in professional wrestling couldn’t get any better than that.
-As I’ve previously mentioned, I was born the year after this show took place so this particular show shouldn’t have gave me the nostalgic feels when watching it back over, but it did, thanks to all of the wrestling magazines that I have read over the years.
-To see Hulk Hogan and Jake Roberts teaming up was truly incredible and if you haven’t actually sat down to watch this show yet, I strongly urge that you do.
+As I’ve previously mentioned, I was born the year after this show took place so this particular show shouldn’t have given me the nostalgic feels when watching it back over, but it did, thanks to all of the wrestling magazines that I have read over the years.
+To see Hulk Hogan and Jake Roberts teaming up was truly incredible and if you haven’t sat down to watch this show yet, I strongly urge that you do.
 This event truly holds up in 2020 as a wrestling show that you can put on and escape from reality with.
-The warm embrace of Gorilla Monsoons’ iconic tone of voice, contrasted with Jesse Ventura’s snarky, sometimes bitter commentary, really set the tone for the night and proved to really enhance the storytelling of the matches that were taking place.
+The warm embrace of Gorilla Monsoons’ iconic tone of voice, contrasted with Jesse Ventura’s snarky, sometimes bitter commentary, really set the tone for the night and proved to enhance the storytelling of the matches that were taking place.
 For me, the match of the night was Team Rude Brood vs Roddy’s Rowdies.
-I hold Roddy Piper and Jimmy Snuka to such high regards as professional athletes and as entertainers.
+I hold Roddy Piper and Jimmy Snuka in such high regard as professional athletes and as entertainers.
 We watch wrestling not to judge, not to belittle.
 We watch to be entertained.
-This show truly entertained and that is testament to the level of production, athleticism, story-telling and passion that WWE puts in to every show—even to this day.
+This show is truly entertaining and that is a testament to the level of production, athleticism, story-telling, and passion that WWE puts into every show—even to this day.